jkeizer1/SongSequencer/README.md

 ## Overview

 Song Sequencer is used to sequence other sequencers forming a song.
 Think of it as a 8:1 switch for sequencers; up to 8 input sequencers are switched to the master outputs at the right time.
+Sequence The Disting NT's "Step Sequencer" or external sequencers.

 The **Custom UI** displays 8 song steps in a grid where each step has: